rafaelurrutiasilva/minikubeHost/README.md

 minikube profile list                        # Lists all valid minikube profiles and detects all possible invalid profiles minikube delete --profile illusion           # Deletes a local Kubernetes cluster.
 This command deletes the VM, and removes all associated files.
 ```
-*In my case, delete everything associated with the illusion-profile, including the profile itself.*
+*In my case, delete everything associated with the illusion-profile, including the profile itself, leaving only the Docker Network intact.*
+To delete the remaining network, use the command:` docker network rm illusion `

 ## Next - Hello Minikube
 > [!TIP]